-Given the significance of the concept of arbitrability, it is vital that business entities involved in international transactions do not erroneously generalize knowledge of what pertains in Europe and America across all jurisdictions and regions of the world.
+Given the significance of the concept of arbitrability, it is vital that business entities involved in international transactions do not speciously extrapolate knowledge of what pertains in Europe and America across all jurisdictions and regions of the world.
 In Africa, a number of trends on arbitrability are discernible.
 Most commercial disputes are generally arbitrable and this observation generally aligns with practice in Europe and America.
 Beyond this, there are three significant differences in the areas of scope of subject matter, approaches to arbitrability regulation and the role of public policy.
 Firstly, subject-matters which are non-arbitrable in Africa are comparatively broader in scope and differ in terms of subject matters of interest.
-Commercial disputes may be embroiled with public interest, constitutional interpretation, tort or other non-arbitrable issues, especially so when a state or a public body is a party to such a dispute.
+Commercial disputes may be embroiled with public interest, constitutional interpretation, tort or other non-arbitrable issues, especially so when a State or a public body is a party to such a dispute.

 Secondly, the approaches to regulating the question of arbitrability differ.
-Judicial activism which has transformed the arbitrability 'landscape' in Europe and America are generally absent or, at best, still emerging in Africa.
+Judicial activism which has transformed the arbitrability 'landscape' in Europe and America are generally absent in Africa.
 Two trends are observable from the legislative approaches adopted by African states.
 Generally, a distinction is maintained between domestic and international arbitration.
 Where there is legislative emphasis on international arbitration, issues of non-arbitrability are generally muted.
 Even so, there is clear indication that many African countries are unwilling to do away with rules on non-arbitrability in the context of domestic arbitration, and in some cases, even in the context of international arbitration.
-The rationale for this practice is linked to the third significant difference between practice in Africa on one hand and Europe and America on the other, namely the role of public policy in deciding what is non-arbitrable.
-Public policy is considered a vital safeguard for many African countries against perceived 'biased arbitral tribunals' who may have as their main objective the satisfaction of commercial interests.
-Thus, the determination of the question as to what is or is not arbitrable does not depend solely on the natural boundaries or limitations of arbitration but also a desire to safeguard national legal, institutional and economic interests.
-Could it be that the dirge of non-arbitrability has been sung too soon?142
+The rationale for this practice is linked to the third significant difference between practice in Africa on one hand and Europe and America on the other, namely the role of public policy in deciding what is nonarbitrable.
+Public policy is considered a vital safeguard for many African countries against perceived "biased arbitral tribunals" who may have as their main objective the satisfaction of commercial interests.
+Thus, determination of the question as to what is or is not arbitrable does not depend solely on the natural boundaries or limitations of arbitration but also a desire to safeguard national legal, institutional and economic interests.
+Could it be that the dirge of non-arbitrability has been sang too soon?
+122

-141 See Mistelis, L. A. and Brekoulakis, S. L. (eds.)
-Arbitrability: International and Comparative Perspectives (Kluwer Law International 2009)
+&lt;sup>122 Youssef, K.Y.
+'The death of Inarbitrability' in in Mistelis, L. A. and Brekoulakis, S. L. (eds.)
+Arbitrability: International and Comparative Perspectives (Kluwer Law International 2009)47